Presidential cabinets of the Weimar Republic

 During Brüning's time in office, Adolf Hitler and his Nazi Party became an influential force in German politics.
 Brüning legislated to oppose the party's paramilitary activity but was replaced with Franz von Papen, a conservative advisor of the president, who sought to compromise with the forces of the radical right.
 His short-lived presidential government saw the NSDAP gain the largest share of seats in parliament in the election of July 1932.
 Unable to overcome parliamentary obstruction, he was succeeded by Kurt von Schleicher, who, in turn, was followed by Hitler on 30 January 1933.

-The presidential cabinets have been interpreted as a result of the scepticism towards parliamentary government in German society as well as a fundamental shift in political practice towards a strong presidential ruler.
+The presidential cabinets have been interpreted as a result of the skepticism towards parliamentary government in German society as well as a fundamental shift in political practice towards a strong presidential ruler.
 Hindenburg's decision to govern without the support of the Reichstag constitutes a milestone on Germany's progression from a multi-party democracy to a totalitarian dictatorship under Hitler.

 Background

 Article 48

 The Weimar Constitution of 1919 introduced the office of President of Germany (Reichspräsident), a directly elected head of state with a term length of 7 years.
 The office was given far-reaching prerogatives, including powers to appoint the federal government and to dissolve the Reichstag, the lower house of Germany's legislature.
-Through Article 48 of the constitution, the President could use emergency powers which did not require parliamentary support as long as his appointed government approved of them.
+Through Article 48 of the constitution, the President could use emergency powers which did not require parliamentary support as long as his appointed chancellor or the "competent national minister" (Article 50) approved of them.
 The power to appoint pliable governments and to dissolve parliament should those governments lose its support meant that Presidents could, in effect, govern solely on the basis of Article 48.